Caroline Herschel: Honours

 Herschel was honoured by the King of Prussia and the Royal Astronomical Society.
 The gold medal from the Astronomical Society was awarded to her in 1828 "for her recent reduction, to January, 1800, of the [2,500] Nebulæ discovered by her illustrious brother, which may be considered as the completion of a series of exertions probably unparalleled either in magnitude or importance in the annals of astronomical labour."
 She completed this work after her brother's death and her move to Hanover.

 The Royal Astronomical Society elected her an honorary member in 1835, along with Mary Somerville; they were the first female members.
 She was also elected as an honorary member of the Royal Irish Academy in Dublin in 1838.

-In 1846, at the age of 96, she was awarded a Gold Medal for Science by the King of Prussia, conveyed to her by Alexander von Humboldt, "in recognition of the valuable services rendered to Astronomy by you, as the fellow-worker of your immortal brother, Sir William Herschel, by discoveries, observations, and laborious calculations".
+In 1846, at the age of 96, she was awarded a gold medal for Science by the King of Prussia, conveyed to her by Alexander von Humboldt, "in recognition of the valuable services rendered to Astronomy by you, as the fellow-worker of your immortal brother, Sir William Herschel, by discoveries, observations, and laborious calculations".

 The asteroid 281 Lucretia (discovered 1888) was named after Caroline's second given name, and the crater C. Herschel on the Moon is named after her.
 The open clusters NGC 2360 (Caroline's Cluster) and NGC 7789 (Caroline's Rose) are unofficially nicknamed in her honour.
 On 6 November 2020, a satellite named after her (ÑuSat 10 or "Caroline", COSPAR 2020-079B) was launched into space.

 Adrienne Rich's 1968 poem "Planetarium" celebrates Caroline Herschel's life and scientific achievements.
 Judy Chicago's 1969 artwork The Dinner Party, which celebrates historical women who have made extraordinary contributions, features a place setting for Caroline Herschel.
 Google honoured her with a Google Doodle on her 266th birthday (16 March 2016).

+Poet Jessy Randall's 2022 collection Mathematics for Ladies includes a poem honoring Herschel.

 In 2023, the 57 densely handwritten pages of her diary were put on display in the music room of the Herschel Museum of Astronomy in Bath, the same place that Herschel resided.
 The documents cost the museum £108,000, making it by far the institution's most expensive acquisition.
 Her earned salary from King George III made her the first known professional female astronomer.
-The diary documents her life in the years 1755 to 1775, the years of Herschel's childhood in Hanover that included a large family which produced an ample number of musicians, and leading up to her first years living in Bath.
+The diary documents her life in the years 1755 to 1775, the years of Herschel's childhood in Hanover in a large family which produced an ample number of musicians, and leading up to her first years living in Bath.

 In 2024, UK musician and singer-songwriter Jay Anderson released the single 'Moving' on Real Kind Records, a song dedicated to the life and times of Caroline Herschel.
 He filmed a live acoustic version of the song at The Herschel Museum in Bath, sat in the old music room where Caroline and her brother used to rehearse for local concerts.